 Peck wanted to angrily smash a bunch of stuff during the scene where Robert finds out his wife has died.
 Donner disagreed; he wanted to cut in on Thorn well after the discovery, not in the moment.
 According to Donner, he and Peck argued about the scene for an entire day before Peck told him, “You’re wrong.
 I’m right.
 But you’re the director, and therefore I have to do it your way.”
 After the scene was shot, Peck reviewed the dailies and conceded that Donner had been right about how to film Thorn’s reaction.

 Composer Jerry Goldsmith almost didn’t attend the ceremony, as he had already been nominated for a number of Oscars and Grammys and didn’t think he could handle losing again.
 Luckily, he didn’t have to.
 “Ave Satani” was also nominated for Best Original Song.
-Of the 18 Oscar nominations Goldsmith has received in his career, Best Original Score for The Omen is (so far) his only win.
+Of the 18 Oscar nominations Goldsmith received in his career, Best Original Score for The Omen was his only win.

 To promote the movie, gloom-and-doom posters and promotional materials went up all over the U.S. They contained uplifting messages such as: